ken-conversionhub/G-FAST/README.md

 ### Updating the repository

-In order for you to be able to push files and directly contribute to this project, your GitHub account must be assigned as a collaborator of this repository.
+To push files and directly contribute to this project, your GitHub account must be assigned as a collaborator of this repository.
 Contact me at [ken@conversion-hub.com](mailto:ken@conversion-hub.com) so I can grant you access.

-If someone has made changes to the files, you can download all of their changes by opening Git in your project's directory (assuming it was cloned from this repository) and type:
+If someone has made changes to the files, you can download all of their changes by opening git in your project's directory (assuming it was cloned from this repository) and type:

 ```
 git pull